Pseudo-Rehearsal for Continual Learning with Normalizing Flows

 Pseudo-rehearsal methods try to overcome these limitations by substituting the memory with a generative model and doing parameter sharing on the generative model, which is incrementally trained on all the tasks and constrained to remember the information about the tasks encountered so far.
 However, this creates a new set of challenges: (i) the CF problem is removed from the NN, but the generative model itself potentially suffers CF; (ii) doing parameter sharing on real-world images can be difficult.

 The aim of this paper is to propose a generative approach which does not work directly on the input, and that can be used to regularize the model instead of simply augmenting the dataset.
-The key idea of the proposed Pseudo-Rehearsal Embedding Regularization (PRER) is to use a generative model to sample new embeddings associated to past tasks, and to use a decoder to reconstruct the associated images.
+The key idea of the proposed pseudo-rehearsal embedding regularization (PRER) is to use a generative model to sample new embeddings associated to past tasks.
 To regularize the network, we (i) reconstruct the images associated to the embeddings, (ii) calculate the embeddings given by the current network; (iii) force the old and the new embeddings to be as close as possible (by moving the current one in the direction of the past ones).
-In our experimental section, we show that the generative model is not prone to CF, while the encoder is easily regularized using the above-mentioned process.